Alan Bowman (American football): Texas Tech

-Bowman started in Texas Tech's first game of the 2019 season against Montana State, his first game since November 3, 2018.
+Bowman started in Texas Tech's first game of the 2019 season against the Montana State Bobcats, his first game since November 3, 2018.
 Bowman played most of the game, completing 40 passes out of 53 attempts for 436 yards with two touchdowns along with a rushing touchdown in the 45–10 victory.
-On September 14 Bowman suffered a shoulder injury against Arizona and was expected to be out for several weeks.
+On September 14, Bowman suffered a shoulder injury against the Arizona Wildcats and was expected to be out for several weeks.
 Bowman redshirted on November 11 after being cleared to play again.

-In the third game of the 2020 season Bowman left during the 1st quarter against Kansas State with an apparent leg injury; Bowman finished the game 4-of-7 for 23 yards.
-Bowman returned from injury and started the next game against no. 24 Iowa State.
+In the third game of the 2020 season, Bowman left during the 1st quarter against the Kansas State Wildcats with an apparent leg injury; Bowman finished the game 4-of-7 for 23 yards.
+Bowman returned from injury and started the next game against the no. 24 Iowa State Cyclones.
 Bowman struggled in the game and was benched in favor of Utah State transfer Henry Colombi, who was later named the team's starter moving forward.
-On November 14 against Baylor, Bowman played one series that ended with him throwing a pick six.
+On November 14 against the Baylor Bears, Bowman played one series that ended with him throwing a pick six.
 Bowman would enter the game again in the 3rd quarter after Colombi suffered an injury to his non-throwing arm; the Red Raiders were down 6–20 when Bowman entered.
 Bowman would lead Texas Tech back in the game, leading the team on three scoring drives in the second half that resulted in a 24–23 victory for the Red Raiders.

 Michigan

 On February 28, 2021, Bowman announced that he would be transferring to Michigan for the upcoming season.
 Prior to the 2021 season, redshirt sophomore Cade McNamara was named Michigan's starting quarterback, beating out Bowman and five-star freshman J. J. McCarthy.
-Bowman appeared in the team's game against Wisconsin, the fourth quarterback Michigan used in the game, throwing an interception.
+Bowman appeared in the team's game against the Wisconsin Badgers, the fourth quarterback Michigan used in the game, throwing an interception.

 Oklahoma State

 On January 9, 2023, Bowman transferred to Oklahoma State.

+On December 16, 2024, following a lackluster performance and season, Bowman declared for the 2025 NFL draft.